blowb/blowb-doc/install-internet-service-docker/mozilla-sync.rst

 .. figure:: mozilla-sync-firefox.png
    :alt: Configure Firefox

-   Configure Firefox to use our own server.
+   Configure Firefox to use our own server for synchronization.

 Verify Whether the Setup Works
 ------------------------------